WheatonCS/aGoodMystery/README.md

 # aGoodMystery
-texts, description of workflow, and scripts in Python and R (including use of Eder's "stylo in R")
+digital texts, description of workflow, and scripts in Python and R (including use of Eder's "stylo in R")